California Emergency Medical Services Authority: History and background

 Paramedic programs were established as a county option in California in 1971 by the Wedworth-Townsend Pilot Paramedic Act (SB 772).
 Los Angeles County became the first county in California with paramedics.
 The popular television show Emergency! demonstrated the potential for improved pre-hospital care.
 Paramedic programs began to be established in many counties in California.

 Before 1980, the responsibility for emergency medical services (EMS) and disaster medical preparedness was spread among a variety of state departments.
 It became clear that a more unified approach to emergency and disaster medical services was needed.
 The Emergency Medical Services System and Prehospital Emergency Medical Care Personnel Act (California Health and Safety Code sections 1797 et seq.) created the Emergency Medical Services Authority in 1980.
 This legislation (SB 125) was the culmination of several years of effort by local administrators, health care providers, consumer groups, and legislators to establish a state lead agency and centralized resource to deal with emergency and disaster medical services.

-Previous Directors of the California Emergency Medical Services Authority were:

-Roger Taylor MD (1981-1982), George Moorhead (Acting, 1982–1983), Kenneth Kizer MD (1983-1984), George Moorhead (Acting, 1984–1986), Bruce Haynes MD (1986-1989), Daniel Smiley (Acting, 1989–1993), Joseph Morales MD (1993-1997), Richard Watson (Acting, 1997–2005), Cesar Aristeiguieta MD (2005-2007), Daniel Smiley (Acting 2007–2008), R. Steven Tharratt MD (2008-2010), Daniel Smiley (Acting 2010–2011), Howard Backer MD (2011-2019), Julie Souliere (Acting 2019), Dave Duncan MD (2019-2021), Elizabeth Basnett (2021–present.

-Daniel Smiley served as the Chief Deputy Director, and periodic acting Director, for 31 years from 1989 until 2019.